 How To Open Raw Images As Smart Objects In Camera Raw

-This will open your image layer as a smart object, which will allow you to change the Camera Raw adjustments at any time as they won’t be permanently written into the file.
-You can confirm the image has been opened as a Smart Object by heading to the layers panel.
+This will open your image layer as a smart object, which allows you to change the Camera Raw adjustments at any time without them being permanently written into the file.
 In the layer thumbnail, you’ll see the Smart Object icon in the bottom right corner.